kiboschool/course-frontend-web-dev/src/lessons/development-best-practices/javascript-modules.md

 1. **Performance**: Instead of making multiple requests for many different files, the browser only needs to make a single request for one bundled file.
 2. **Compatibility**: Bundlers often come with built-in support for JavaScript features that are not universally supported by all browsers.
 The bundler can convert your code into a version of JavaScript that's compatible with most browsers.

-There are several popular bundlers available such as [Webpack](https://webpack.js.org/), [Browserify](https://browserify.org/), but for the purpose of this article, we'll use [Vite.js](https://vitejs.dev/) due to its speed and simplicity.
+There are several popular bundlers available such as [Webpack](https://webpack.js.org/), [Browserify](https://browserify.org/), but for this article, we'll use [Vite.js](https://vitejs.dev/) due to its speed and simplicity.

 ![Untitled](./javascript-modules/untitled-1.png)